shreyansjain1407/Bitcoin-Miner/README.md

 simple and handled by F# libraries rather quickly.
 This would be much more efficient than spawning many different actors responsible for each part of that workload and then having them communicate with each other constantly.

 The program was able to successfully mine dozens of coins with an input of 4 leading zeroes.
-The running time for was measured with
+The running time was measured with
 "#time "on"" and the result of running it was:

 	Real: 00:00:15.728, CPU: 00:01:30.359 -> Ratio: 5.75